 Madison is not someone you are likely to miss in a crowd.

-When I met her, she was sitting outside the barber shop where she worked, enjoying the Toronto sunshine.
-With a huge smile on her face and a shock of blond hair on her head, there was something about her which made her immediately stand out against the suburban backdrop.
-Of course it is quite possible the tattoos running the entire length of her arms, chest and neck, as much as the smile on her face which helped her to stand out.
+When I met her, she was sitting outside the barbershop where she worked, enjoying the Toronto sunshine.
+With a huge smile on her face, there was something about her, which made her immediately stand out against the suburban backdrop.
+Of course, it is quite possible the tattoos running the entire length of her arms, chest and neck, as much as the smile on her face which helped her to stand out.

 We are all guilty of subconsciously judging the people we meet, often based on nothing more than the colour of their skin or the clothes that they wear.
 Sometimes those judgements have little impact on our interaction with others, and other times they have terrible consequences.
 And yet, we also all know these differences between us are literally only skin deep.
 How ridiculous it is, in the 21st Century, that we are still all so guilty of making these judgements.

-As the old saying goes, you can't judge a book by its cover, a lesson we could all do with remembering more often, in our increasingly divided world.
+As the old saying goes, you can't judge a book by its cover.
+That's a lesson we could all do with remembering more often, in our increasingly divided world.